Yue-Sai Kan

-Yue-Sai Kan (靳羽西 (Jìn Yǔxī)) is a Chinese-American television host, producer, author, entrepreneur and humanitarian.
-Renowned for her work in bridging the gap between China and the United States, she has been nicknamed "The Oprah of China".
-People, The Observer and ABC News have called her "the most famous woman in China".
+Yue-Sai Kan (靳羽西 (Jìn Yǔxī, gan3 jyu5 sai1)) (born October 6, 1947) is a Chinese-American television host, producer, author, entrepreneur and humanitarian.
+In 1987, People magazine described her as "the most famous woman in China," a description later used by other outlets.
+In 2020, The Wall Street Journal described her as the "Oprah of China."

 Kan moved to New York City in 1972 and created her TV series "Looking East" which introduced Asian cultures to an American audience.
 In 1984, she hosted the first live broadcast from China on PBS, and later launched "One World" on China's national TV network CCTV, achieving widespread recognition in China and inspiring many to learn English and explore the world.

-As an entrepreneur, Kan launched the Yue-Sai cosmetics brand in 1992, promoting a positive self-image for Chinese women and becoming a leading cosmetics company in China.
+Kan launched the Yue-Sai cosmetics brand in 1992, promoting a positive self-image for Chinese women and becoming a leading cosmetics company in China.
 In 2008, she founded the House of Yue-Sai, an East-meets-West lifestyle retail brand.
 She also created Yue-Sai WaWa, a line of dolls with distinct Asian features, aimed at fostering cultural pride in Asian children.

-Kan is a prolific author, with nine best-selling books in China covering topics such as television production, beauty, and etiquette.
-She is also known for her philanthropic work, including substantial donations to the UN World Conference on Women, the creation of scholarship programs, and chairing charitable organizations.
-Kan has been recognized for her work with numerous awards and honors, including being featured on a government-issued Chinese postage stamp, the only living American to receive such recognition.
+Kan is the author of eleven books, including best-selling titles in China on television production, beauty, and etiquette.

+Kan was the only living American to be featured on a government-issued Chinese postage stamp.
 She continues to serve as a cultural ambassador and holds positions in several international organizations.

 Early life

 Kan was born in Guilin, China and grew up in Hong Kong.
-Her father Kan Wing-Lin was a respected traditional Chinese painter and calligrapher.
-In 1968, while studying as a piano major at Brigham Young University in Hawaii, Yue-Sai entered the Narcissus Flower Beauty Pageant sponsored by the local Chinese Chamber of Commerce.
-She became the second runner-up, and as part of her duties traveled around the world.
-The life-changing experience marked the beginning of her career in fashion, beauty, communication and cultural exchange.
+Her father, Kan Wing-Lin, was a traditional Chinese painter and calligrapher.

+In 1966, aged 19, while studying as a piano major at Brigham Young University–Hawaii in Hawaii, Yue-Sai entered the Narcissus Flower Beauty Pageant sponsored by the local Chinese Chamber of Commerce.
+She became the second runner-up, and as part of her duties traveled internationally.